 Google will look after keeping the Windows servers and OS updated and patched, harden the network and firewall around your AD installment and provide IT departments with resilient options for new projects, backup, and/or extend existing on-site Active Directory to make it more highly available.
 Connect with Amplified IT’s Technical Support team to get started or to get support on a Google Cloud Platform project. http://bit.ly/cloudmsad

-Learn more about Using G Suite as Your LDAP Provider.
+Learn more about using Google Workspace as your LDAP provider

 As we all know, the Admin console is constantly changing and evolving.
-There are a lot of new and exciting features coming to G Suite and we want to make sure your domain is supported in taking on these new features.
+There are a lot of new and exciting features coming to Google Workspace and we want to make sure your domain is supported in taking on these new features.

 If you haven’t stopped to look at your domain recently and dive into your settings and configuration to ensure you are following best practices and are future ready, then now is the time to take action!
-Connect with one of our Google for Education Consultants to learn about all of the Next updates and how you can prepare your domain for all of the new features in G Suite!
+Connect with one of our Google for Education consultants to learn about all of the Next updates and how you can prepare your domain for all of the new features in Google Workspace!

 Find this article useful?
 Share it!